BigSoftVideo/DOTE/install.md

 Choose the correct and latest version for your operating system from our [_DOTE_ Webshop](https://www.dote.aau.dk/downloads) or you can browse archived [releases](https://github.com/BigSoftVideo/DOTE/releases) on our public _DOTE_ GitHib repository.

 - **Windows**
-    - To install the Windows version, `double click` on the `EXE` file.
+    - To install the Windows version, `double click` on the installer file that was downloaded.
     - If you get a Windows warning message, then click the `More info` link, and choose `RUN ANYWAY`.
     - _DOTE_ will start after the install is complete.
     - The _DOTE_ icon should also appear on your desktop.